mhare1/NASCAR-Driver-Performance-Clustering-From-2017-2024/README.md

 This project analyzes NASCAR Cup Series race data from 2017–2024 to measure driver performance using statistics like average finish, win rate, and consistency.
 Using these statistics, I identify natural clusters of performance profiles — such as elite contenders, mid-pack competitors, and backmarkers.

-Data Source: NASCAR Cup Series race results (2017–2024) by joeah99 Tech Stack: Python, Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn Techniques Used:
+Data Source: NASCAR Cup Series race results (2017–2024) by joeah99 downloaded from Kaggle

+Tech Stack: Python, Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn Techniques Used:
 - Cleaned and aggregated race-level data for 200+ drivers